srinivasbhootam/wine-classification/README.md

 4. **Model Evaluation**:
    - Evaluated model performance using metrics such as accuracy, confusion matrix, and classification report.
-   - Achieved an accuracy of 1.00 on the test set (replace with your result).
+   - Achieved an accuracy of 1.00 on the test set.

 5. **Visualization**:
    - Plotted a confusion matrix heatmap to interpret predictions.